mlpack/mlpack/fastlib/branches/fastlib-stl/mlpack/naive_bayes/README.txt

 3. phi.h - this contains the functions that calculate the value of the univariate and multivariate Gaussian probability density function

 4. test_simple_nbc_main.cc - this file contains the class which tests the class SimpleNaiveBayesClassifier.
-The executable formed is "test_simple_nbc_main".
+The executable formed is "nbc_test".
- - the parameters taken in by this are the following:
-  --training_set : the training set, defaults to the file "trainSet.arff" --training_results : the training results, defaults to the file "trainRes.arff" --testing_set : the testing set, defaults to the file "testSet.arff" --testing_results : the testing results, defaults to the file "testRes.arff" --num_classes : the number of classes in the data, defaults to "2", which in the number of classes of the data present in the default files
+ - this takes no parameters

 5. the .arff files, whose use has been described above.

-6. build.py - you might want to take a look at them for the purpose of seeing what all files are used where.

 -> An example run would the following: fl-build nbc_main